Roundup · Updated August 2026

 Will you sell premium experiences?

 AI effects are the biggest pricing lever in the industry right now.
-Snappic's AI-FX suite (glamour shots, branded avatars, magazine covers) is included on every plan, while most competitors offer limited AI touch-ups or none at all.
+Snappic's AI-FX suite supports experiences such as glamour transformations, branded avatars, magazine covers, and trading cards.
+AI capabilities differ substantially between products and plans, so compare generative effects, retouching, background removal, processing workflow, and pricing separately.
 Operators use these premium experiences to charge premium rates.

 Test on a real event